chbrown/fs-change/README.md

 ## TODO

 * If some file does not exist, the script will continue to try the other files, and should retry any inaccessible file every 60 seconds.
 I do a lot of development on remote servers, so the files are only accessible when I have sshfs connected, but I don't want to have to run something to tell my LESS compiler that it should retry the filepath in question.
+* Add documentation for macro syntax (`& /regex/flags/ => replacement`)

 ## License